DerwenAI/pytextrank/docs/build.md

 and
 [`mypy`](https://mypy.readthedocs.io/)
 for *type checking*.

-To run type checking specifically:
+To run these tests specifically:
 ```
 mypy pytextrank/*.py
 ```